Former UA professor gets one year in federal prison for lying to FBI agents about patents in China

 FAYETTEVILLE, Ark. — A former University of Arkansas (U of A) professor has been sentenced to federal prison for lying to federal agents about patents for inventions he had in China.

-According to court documents, 65-year-old Simon Saw-Teong Ang will serve 12 months and one day followed by one year of supervised release on one count of making a false statement to the FBI.
+According to court documents, 65-year-old Simon Saw-Teong Ang will serve 12 months and one day followed by one year of supervised release after being convicted of one count of making a false statement to the FBI.
 In January 2022, Ang pleaded guilty to the crime.

 Ang filed 24 patents in the People's Republic of China (PRC) under his name and Chinese birth name.
 The U of A, where he was employed, required all staff to give the university "full and complete" disclosures of inventions.
 The college's policy also noted that the university, not the individual inventor, would own all inventions created.